LunarEclipse_Horizontal.jpg__PID:8d027bca-e129-407a-8a33-5ac509c1eee5

 This tour is your chance to experience a one-of-a-kind astronomical event - the lunar eclipse during a full moon.

-You'll spend the evening and early morning in Buffalo Rock State Park along the Illinois River photographing the stars and a blood red moon.
+You'll spend the evening and early morning in Rocky Mountain National Park near Denver, Colorado photographing the stars and a blood red moon.

 No photography experience needed!
 I'll help you upgrade your photography skills and get a shot of the lunar eclipse.